blenq/pagio/pagio/docs/stmt_caching.rst

 ----------------------

 Statement preparation needs the Extended Query protocol, which does not support command texts with multiple statements.
-Such command texts will be executed with the Simple Query protocol and never be prepared or cached.
+Multi statement command texts will be executed with the Simple Query protocol and will never be prepared or cached.

 When a statement is executed for the first time, without parameters and with the result format not set, pagio will use the Simple